rust-lang/rustc-dev-guide/src/diagnostics/making-diagnostics-translatable.md

   either a `struct` or an `enum`, will be added.
   This is typically in a module named `errors` in the relevant compiler crate.
-- One file where the actual text of the diagnostic is located, located in a file named `locales/en-US.ftl`, relative to the root path of the relevant rustc crate.
+- One file where the actual text of the diagnostic is located, located in a file named `messages.ftl`, at the root of the relevant rustc crate.

 ## Simple example